oracle/rwloadsim/doc/MODULAR.md

 current directory, then in the directories provided in the RWLOADSIM_PATH environment variable.
 In the latter case, the current directory will not be searched first.
-Using the -u option, the rwl/public directory will be searched before any directories mention in RWLOADSIM_PATH.
+Using the -u option, the public directory will be searched before any directories mention in RWLOADSIM_PATH.

 Environment variable expansion takes place as it does for files name on